clo4/apple_device_identifiers/README.md

 ## Structure

-### devices / *.json
+### devices/*.json

 These files contain the mappings of name to ID.
 They're manually curated.

-### devices.json
+### devices.json, ids.json

-A generated JSON file containing the aggregate of data from the JSON files above.
+Generated JSON files containing all the data from the JSON files above.

 ### mod.ts